aws-samples/cfn101-workshop/README.md

 The working directory is located in [code/workspace](code/workspace) where you can follow along and write your code to.

-In the [code/solutions](code/solutions), you can find final template for each lab.
-This can be used as a reference, in case you get stuck and things don't work the way they should.
+In the [code/solutions](code/solutions), you can find the completed solution for each lab.
+This can be used as a reference, in case you get stuck or things don't work as intended.

 ## Local development
 To set up local development environment, please follow the instructions in